hemanth2004/nat_wec_rec/README.md

 ## Bonus Tasks
 1. Completed port forwarding to client1's web server
-2. Added commands to limit outbound traffic to http and https only but they don't seem to work.
+2. Added commands to limit outbound traffic to http and https only.